Radilovk/bodybest/README.md

 ```bash
 npm run docs
 ```
-The output is placed in the `docs/` folder.
+The output is placed in `docs/api`.
+Open `docs/api/index.html` in your browser to view the API documentation.

 ### Template Loading